dhanyasri20/Credit-Risk-Prediction/README.md

-# 🧑 Credit Risk Prediction (Python & SQL) - Jul 2025
+# 🧑 Credit Risk Prediction

 This project predicts high-risk loan applicants using machine learning and provides insights through SQL reporting and visualizations.
 The goal is to identify potential loan defaulters and assist financial institutions in decision-making.